meason02/software_eng_MCYAM/README.md

 # Food Waste Management – Community Sharing App

-A web app to reduce food waste by helping people share surplus food locally in a safe, respectful way.
+A community‑focused web application designed to reduce food waste by enabling people to share surplus food quickly, safely, and conveniently.
+The platform supports individuals, families, students, and small businesses who may either have extra food to give away or need access to affordable options.

 ## Project description
-Food waste happens in homes and small businesses when plans change or food is overbought.
-At the same time, people in the same community may struggle with food costs.
-This project focuses on a community-based way to list surplus food and arrange collection.
+Across many households and small food businesses, surplus food is often thrown away despite still being fresh and edible.
+At the same time, others in the community — such as students, people on tight budgets, and families — may struggle to access affordable meals.
+This application provides a simple, approachable solution by allowing users to:

+List surplus food with clear details
+Browse available items nearby
+Arrange quick, safe collection
+Mark when food has been picked up

+The design focuses on being fast to use, easy to understand, and helpful for people with different levels of technical confidence.
+Whether someone is giving away a single home‑cooked meal, a café is offering leftover pastries at the end of the day, or a family is sharing extra groceries — the platform supports it in a clean and accessible way.

 ## MVP (Sprint direction)
 - Create a food listing (what it is, quantity, pickup window)